MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-server.md

   2. Download the Microsoft R Open rpm file for your Teradata appliance’s operating system (SLES 11).

-  3. Download and unpack the Microsoft R Server 9.0.1 distribution, which will either be a DVD img file (if you obtained Microsoft R Server via Microsoft Volume Licensing) or a gzipped tar file (if you obtained Microsoft R Server via MSDN). (can be found on [MSDN](https://msdn.microsoft.com/en-us/subscriptions/downloads/?fileid=70865#searchTerm=&Languages=en&PageSize=10&PageIndex=0&FileId=70865))
+  3. Download and unpack the Microsoft R Server 9.0.1 distribution, which will either be a DVD iso file (if you obtained Microsoft R Server via Microsoft Volume Licensing) or a gzipped tar file (if you obtained Microsoft R Server via MSDN). (can be found on [MSDN](https://msdn.microsoft.com/en-us/subscriptions/downloads/?fileid=70865#searchTerm=&Languages=en&PageSize=10&PageIndex=0&FileId=70865))

-  4. If you have an img file, you must first mount the file.
-The following commands create a mount point and mount the file to that mount point:
+  4. If you have an iso file, you must first mount the file.
+The following commands create a mount point and mount the file to that mount point (replacing **MSDN** with the name of the current ISO downloaded):

 		mkdir /mnt/mrsimage
-		mount –o loop MRS80TERA.img /mnt/mrsimage
+		mount –o loop MSDN.iso /mnt/mrsimage

 	If you have a gzipped tar file, you should unpack the file as follows (be sure you have downloaded the file to a writable directory, such as /tmp):